RDS instance is not using encrypted storage Affecting RDS service in AWS

 Rule category

-Data / Encryption at Rest
+Data/ Encryption at Rest

-Is your enviroment affected by this misconfiguration?
+Is your environment affected by this misconfiguration?

 In a few clicks we can analyze your entire application and see what components are vulnerable in your application, and suggest you quick fixes.